Editorial Guidelines

 To help our editors work efficiently and to maintain high quality, contributors are requested to follow these basic technical requirements:

 - Text File: Submit the main text in an editable format such as Word (.docx) or similar.
-PDF files are NOT accepted only as reference and cannot replace an editable text file.
+PDF files are accepted only as reference and cannot replace an editable text file.

 - Language: You may submit in Arabic or English.
 Bilingual submissions are welcome but not required.
 Editors may translate or adapt the text as needed.